Tommy Fine: Career highlight

-On February 21, 1952, Fine appeared in the III Caribbean World Series held at Panama.
-He was called by Leones del Habana manager Mike González as a late replacement for future Hall of Famer Hoyt Wilhelm.
+On February 21, 1952, Fine appeared in the IV Caribbean World Series held in Panama City, Panama, with the Cuban League side Leones del Habana.
+He was called up by manager Mike González as a late replacement for future Hall of Famer Hoyt Wilhelm.

-Guided by catcher Andrés Fleitas, Fine posted the only no-hitter pitched in any Caribbean series game, to give his team a 1–0 win against the Cervecería Caracas of Venezuela.
+Guided by catcher Andrés Fleitas, Fine posted the first no-hitter pitched in any Caribbean Series game, to give his team a 1–0 win against the Cervecería Caracas of Venezuela.
 He also helped himself, going 1 for 3 while scoring the eventual winning run on Sandy Amorós' single in the 6th inning.
 Hard-luck losing pitcher Al Papai allowed just four singles.
+Fine's game would be the only no-hitter in tournament history until Ángel Padrón of Venezuela's Tiburones de La Guaira in 2024.

 Five days later, Fine faced the Carta Vieja Yankees of Panama and was close to glory.
 He was three outs from consecutive no-hitters in the Series, having allowed a single in the ninth inning to break it up.
 His 17 hitless innings streak also is the longest in Series history.